Courage Mountain: Box office

 Courage Mountain was released on February 16, 1990, and grossed $1.4 million in the US.

 Critical reception

 Janet Maslin of The New York Times called it "a scenic, decorous, studiedly innocent throwback".
 Kevin Thomas of the Los Angeles Times wrote that the film is uneven but has stunning cinematography.
-TV Guide rated it 1/4 stars and wrote, "Unfortunately, mixed in with the usual array of villains and catastrophes this time is a bit of bizarre, crucial miscasting [Sheen] and a sloppy, mediocre script."
+TV Guide rated it 1/4 stars and criticized the film for its "sloppy", "mediocre" script and the casting of Sheen.

+On Siskel & Ebert, film critics Gene Siskel and Roger Ebert named it one of the worst films of 1990.
+Ebert remarked: "I think I would do almost anything to avoid sitting through Courage Mountain again".

-Home video
+Home media

 RCA/Columbia released it on VHS in July 1990.
-The rights have since passed on to Metro Goldwyn Mayer via it's purchase of the pre-1996 PolyGram library, which contained the Epic film catalog.
+The rights have since passed on to Metro Goldwyn Mayer via its purchase of the pre-1996 PolyGram library, which contained the Epic film catalog.